Guitar chords

 In this specific C chord (a chord can be played in many ways), there are five notes played together: C, E, G (open string), C and E (open string).
 We sometimes play the same note twice but in different octaves to get a richer sound.

-To accomplish new tone colors, additional notes can be added.
+To achieve new tone colors, additional notes can be added.
 As in this guitar chord:

 C7 chord

-The name of this chord is C7 and if you hear some blues in it you’re completely on the spot – these kinds of chords are regularly used in the style of blues.
+The name of this chord is C7 and if you hear some blues in it, you’re completely on the spot – these kinds of chords are regularly used in the style of blues.
 C7 also represent a third chord category: dominant chords.
 These add tension to a chord sequence.
-When the letter is followed by a number, but without the maj/m abbreviations, it's often a dominant chord.
+When the letter is followed by a number, but without the "maj" or "m "abbreviations, it's often a dominant chord.

-The C7 chord consists of the notes C, E, Bb, C and E. As you may have noticed we no longer have a G note.
+The C7 chord consists of the notes C, E, Bb, C and E. As you may have noticed, we no longer have a G note.
 Due to the construction of the guitar we sometimes have to skip some less important note in a chord.
-The fifth note, is the note that is commonly skipped in these cases.
-(Even on the piano, when things like this aren't forced, notes are sometimes left out because it otherwise would be too much harmonic notes together with additional melody notes.)
+The fifth note is the note that is commonly skipped in these cases.
+(Even on the piano, when things like this aren't forced, notes are sometimes left out because there would otherwise be too many harmonic notes together with additional melody notes.)

 For the C chord, a B note can be added to create another flavor and that chord is called Cmaj7 (‘maj’ stands for major).